USDOT Number Requirements for Interstate

 What do I do next?

 First, you will need to apply online for a USDOT number.
-To do so, click here.
-You may also have to apply for a (MC) Motor Carrier number at the same website.
-Then you must wait 24 hours before going to www.ucr.in.gov to pay your annual UCR fees for interstate carriers.
+You may also have to apply for a (MC) Motor Carrier number.
+You must wait 24 hours before going to the United Carrier Registration page to pay your annual UCR fees for interstate carriers.
 Finally, prepare for your safety audit conducted by the Motor Carrier State Police once you receive your USDOT number.

 Things to Remember